vilevy/project2-ironhack/README.md

 ## Unsolved problems:

-- Making a field on the itinerary page, next to the selected places, to show general information and details about it.
+- Making a field, next to the selected places, to show general information and details about it.
 - Confirmation e-mails
 - Reviews of itineraries
 - Searching itineraries by date